 A variety of liberalism in the classical sense, which sees that capitalism does have some quite “unpleasant features” which—it absurdly believes—can be reformed or regulated away.
 Liberals completely fail to understand that there is a capitalist ruling class running society, and that little or no significant or lasting measures of reform are possible under this system.
 In the U.S. bourgeois political system there has been little electoral success since World War I for reformist movements calling themselves “socialist”.
 So instead, U.S.-style liberalism is sort of a watered-down version of European social democracy, which normally strongly avoids the word ‘socialism’.
 (Which is just as well since it is not genuine socialism anyway!)

 Just as social democracy has moved to the right in Britain and Europe, so liberalism has moved to the right in the U.S. as the world capitalist economic crisis has continued to develop.
 While the conservatives pioneered the wave of neoliberalist domestic policies under Reagan, the liberal Democratic party under presidents Bill Clinton and Barack Obama has mostly continued those very same policies, including the destruction of the welfare system and the continuing destruction of the labor union movement.
 Internationally, liberals are as promotive of U.S. imperialist wars as are conservatives—and sometimes even more so.
-At present the liberal president, Obama, is at war with much of the world, just as the liberals John Kennedy and Lyndon Johnson launched and hughly extended the Vietnam War.
+The recent liberal president, Barack Obama, was at war with much of the world, just as the liberals John Kennedy and Lyndon Johnson launched and hughly extended the Vietnam War and Southeast Asia.